 Nociception is the sensory nervous system’s response to certain harmful or potentially harmful stimuli.
 In nociception, mechanical (e.g., cutting, crushing) stimulation of sensory nerve cells (nociceptors) produces a signals that travel along a chain of nerve fibers via the spinal cord and brain.
 Nociception triggers a variety of biological and behavioral responses and may also result in a subjective experience of pain.

 Nociceptors are found in the skin, on internal surfaces such as the periosteum, joint surfaces, and in some internal organs.
-The concentration of nociceptors varies throughout the body; they are found in greater numbers in the skin than in deep internal surfaces such as muscle, joint, skin, cornea, bladder, gut, dorsal root ganglia and trigeminal neuralgia.
+The concentration of nociceptors varies throughout the body; they are found in greater numbers in the skin than in deep internal surfaces such as muscle, joint, skin, cornea, bladder, gut, dorsal root ganglia, and trigeminal neuralgia.
 Mechanical nociceptors respond to excess pressure or mechanical deformation.

 Once these nociceptors are over stimulated they start to cause overstimulation in the spinal cord and brain.
-The chronic pain, for most individuals, causes sedentary lifestyle.
+The chronic pain, for most individuals, causes a sedentary lifestyle.
 They are not able to exercise or end up with little to no motion.
 Eventual atrophy of muscles and nerve will be an indirect result of overstimulation of the pains signals from mechanical deformation or degeneration.

 You can run but you can’t hide.